I saw on Noomi that you specialize in coaching young adults. What does that mean?

+Life coaching is the more well-known term.
+But life coaching is often times specific to career & business, where wellness coaches help to build a healthy foundation first before focusing on any of that.
 Wellness coaches are broadly defined as "behavior change specialists".
 More specifically, I’m your partner.
-I believe that everyone already innately possesses the ability to reach any goals they set and solve almost any problem, it's just that sometimes these abilities need to be discovered and coaxed into reality.
+I believe that everyone already innately possesses the ability to reach any goals they set and solve almost any problem, it's just that sometimes these abilities need to be discovered and brought into reality.
 Each person's situation is so unique that one-on-one coaching is the ideal situation where the realization of these things takes place.
 My ultimate goal is to provide assistance in getting you to feeling good and living your best life.
+Sometimes it's simple.
+Sometimes it takes awhile.
+Let's investigate your situation together.

 What exactly do wellness coaches do?